 In a single securitisation transaction, the underlying assets should represent the debt obligations of a homogeneous pool of obligors1.
-Subject to this condition, all onbalance sheet standard assets2, except the following, will be eligible for securitisation by the originators:
+Subject to this condition, all on-balance sheet standard assets2 except the following, will be eligible for securitisation by the originators :

-- (i) Revolving credit facilities (e.g. Cash Credit accounts, Credit Card receivables etc.) - (ii) Assets purchased from other entities - (iii) Securitisation exposures (e.g. Mortgage-backed/asset-backed securities) - (iv) Loans with bullet repayment of both principal and interest3.
+- i) Revolving credit facilities (e.g., Credit Card receivables) - ii) Assets purchased from other entities - iii) Securitisation exposures (e.g. Mortgage-backed / asset-backed securities) - iv) Loans with bullet repayment of both principal and interest3.